The Meaning of Vicarious Liability in Business Relationships

 Employers may be held vicariously liable for torts committed by their employees.
 The employer's liability derives from a legal theory called respondeat superior, which is Latin for "let the master answer."
 When an employment relationship exists, the employer (master) has control over his or her employees (the servants).
 As a result, the employer may be sued by third parties who have been injured as a result of torts committed by employees.

 Most suits against employers that result from acts of employees involve allegations of negligence.
-Typically, the employer is sued by a third party for an injury allegedly caused by an employee's negligent act.
-Yet, employers may also be held vicariously liable for injuries caused by employees' intentional torts.
+Typically, the employer has a suit filed by a third party for an injury allegedly caused by an employee's negligent act.
+Employers may also be held vicariously liable for injuries caused by employees' intentional torts.
 For the employer to be liable, the intentional act must fall within the scope of the workers' employment.

 For instance, a bar owner is sued by a patron who claims he was injured by a bouncer who assaulted him while ejecting him from the bar.
 Ejecting unruly patrons is part of a bouncer's job.
 Thus, the bar owner may be vicariously liable for the patron's injury.